Imagine you are on a trip to Vietnam and as you doze off you realized you've forgotten something: checking recommendations for Halal Food in Vietnam!

 Image Credit: Halal SaiGon

-Your first pit stop for Halal pho should be here.
+Your first pit stop for Halal pho in Ho Chi Minh City should be here.

-Located conveniently opposite Jamia Al-Musulman Masjid, Saigon's central mosque, this Halal restaurant serves delicious Vietnamese and Malaysian food with fusion flavors that will remind you of your home.
-Cooked by a Muslim chef, this establishment offers Halal options like no other such as Halal beef pho, lemongrass chili chicken, and curry seabass in a clay pot among many others.
+Conveniently located opposite Jamia Al-Musulman Masjid — Saigon’s central mosque — this restaurant serves delicious Vietnamese and Malaysian food with fusion flavors that will remind you of home.
+Cooked by a Muslim chef, it offers standout Halal dishes such as beef pho, lemongrass chili chicken, and curry seabass in a clay pot, among many others.

 Halal status: Muslim-owned and uses Halal-certified ingredients